JakubPaczek/flashcards/README.md

 # Flashcards

-An interactive C++ console application for learning with a spaced repetition system, based on SQLite, facilitating efficient vocabulary memorization.
-This project aims to provide users with a tool to enhance their language learning experience through the proven spaced repetition technique.
+An interactive C++ application with a graphical user interface (GUI) for learning, utilizing a spaced repetition system and powered by SQLite for efficient vocabulary memorization.
+This project is designed to offer users an effective tool for enhancing their language learning experience by leveraging the proven benefits of the spaced repetition technique.

 ## Project objective